alenachao/scripts/spotify/README.md

-current not supported by spotify's api
+currently not supported by spotify's api